Matthieu Blazy’s Structural Reset at Chanel

 (Cotton Tweed / Black)

-Not because garments are uniformly thicker, but because structure is no longer hidden.
-Compression, framing, and structural detailing make the clothes more materially assertive.
+Not because garments are thicker, but because structure is no longer hidden.
+Compression, framing, and structural detailing make the clothes more materially present.

 The lighter pieces do not contradict this direction.
 They confirm it.
-They are lighter because structure has been reduced—not because it has disappeared.
+They are lighter because structure has been selectively reduced — not because it has disappeared.

-And in an era where many garments aim to disappear, these insist on remaining.
+In an era where garments aim to dissolve into air, these insist on holding their form.

 All photographs by Lumie